0xflotus/DiscordianTwitterApp/README.md

 # DiscordianTwitterApp
 A simple Kotlin Application to show the interoperability of Java and Kotlin

+If you have Twitter OAuth Credentials, you can use this Application to post the current discordian date on your Twitter Account.

-You need also in yout build path:
+You need also in your build path:

 1. Twitter API Keys
 2. DiscordianDate.java